fluentrobotics/ros-devcontainer/README.md

 - Host (system): The operating system that you see and log into when your computer boots up.
-- Dockerfile: A specification format and filename used by Docker.
+- Dockerfile: A specification format and source file used by Docker.
-- (Docker) Image: A "file" that is built from a Dockerfile and executable by Docker.
-Analogous to a VM snapshot or an executable program compiled from source code.
+- (Docker) Image: A filesystem that is built from a Dockerfile and "executable" by Docker.
+Somewhat analogous to the filesystem on another computer or partition.
 - (Docker) Container: A running instance of of a Docker image.
-Analogous to an active VM or a running process.
+It's using the same hardware as the host, but you can kind of pretend this is a server that you can connect to.

 For a more formal treatment, we direct you to Docker's official [glossary][glossary] and [overview][overview] or various blog posts and